NeuralLog: Natural Language Inference with Joint Neural and Logical Reasoning: Evaluation

 \subsection{Results}

 \paragraph{SICK} Table \ref{tab:sick} shows the experiment results tested on SICK.
 We compared our performance to several logic-based systems as well as two deep learning based models.
 As the evaluation results show, our model achieves the state-of-art performance on the SICK dataset.
 The best logic-based model is \citet{abzianidze-2020-learning} with 84.4 percent accuracy.
-The best DL-based model is \cite{yin-schutze-2017-task} with 87.1 percent accuracy.
+The best DL-based model is \citet{yin-schutze-2017-task} with 87.1 percent accuracy.
 Our system outperforms both of them with 90.3 percent accuracy.
-Compare to \citet{hu-etal-2020-monalog} + BERT, which also explores a way of combining logic-based methods and deep learning based methods, our systems shows higher accuracy with a 4.92 percentage point increase.
-The good performance proves that our framework for joint logic and neural reasoning can achieve state-of-art performance on inference.
+Compare to \citet{hu-etal-2020-monalog} + BERT, which also explores a way of combining logic-based methods and deep learning based methods, our system shows higher accuracy with a 4.92 percentage point increase.
+In addition, our system's accuracy has a 3.8 percentage point increase than another hybrid system, Hy-NLI \cite{kalouli-etal-2020-hy}.
+The good performance proves that our framework for joint logic and neural reasoning can achieve state-of-art performance on inference and outperforms existing systems.